HOW TO BECOME A

 STEP 4 - PASS THE CFE EXAM

 You take the exam on your computer and submit your results electronically.
 You will receive four individual exam codes and will be allowed to take and submit each section individually.
 If you fail a section, a retake code will be sent to you.
 An Internet connection is required to activate the exam and submit your results.
 If you take the exam during the week of the course, you will be notified of the results the next day or late at night of the same day. (seven hour time difference to Austin, Texas).

 As a Review Course participant, if you fail a section, a retake code will be sent to you.
-There are free (unlimited) retakes for Review Course participants who take the exam within 90 days of completing the course.
+There are three free retakes for Review Course participants who take the exam within 30 days of completing the course.

 If you completed any parts of the exam on the computer, you will need to submit an exam affidavit certifying that you did not use notes or any other assistance during the exam.
 The instructor(s) will give you your personal Affidavit at the last day of the Review Course.